websms-com/websmscom-csharp/README.md

 Latest Version
 ------------------

+  * Version 1.0.2: All projects in the solution were upgraded to be useable in .NET core projects
   * Version 1.0.1: Examples: Set 'test' parameter to false as default Sets version in user agent header
   * Version 1.0.0: Basic text- and binary-sms-sending